Is Time an Exercise Programming Metric?

 The answer is no simply because time itself is not a metric.

-To get to yes, we have to look at exercise programming metrics.
+To get to yes, we have to look at exercise programming metrics how we use it to measure muscle performance.

 To start, let's define metric time.